reactjs/react.dev/content/blog/2018-09-10-introducing-the-react-profiler.md

 ![Viewing a component's props and state for a commit](../images/blog/introducing-the-react-profiler/props-and-state.gif)

-In some cases, selecting a comonent and stepping between commits may also provide a hint as to _why_ the component rendered:
+In some cases, selecting a component and stepping between commits may also provide a hint as to _why_ the component rendered:

 ![Seeing which values changed between commits](../images/blog/introducing-the-react-profiler/see-which-props-changed.gif)